 X.D. considers everyone on the X.D.
 Experience network talented.
-The multiplatform network showcases talent for the underdogs, those who doesn’t get the shine that they deserve.
+The multiplatform network showcases talent for the underdogs, those who don’t get the shine that they deserve.
 X.D. gives a voice to the voiceless.

 “I wanted to create a space for that.
 It started off with just me.
-Me being petty, trying to get back at somebody and it kinda like evolved on its own.
-I’m totally a person who wants to give back.
+Me being petty, trying to get back at somebody and it kind of like evolved on its own.
+I’m a person who wants to give back.
 And a good way to give back is giving other people a platform to share their creativity.
 So, why not?”

 While any and everyone can make a web series or a podcast these days, any and everybody isn’t featured on The X.D.
 Experience Network.
 He credits “The Power Of Unpopular” by Erika Napoletano as a book that helped him learn how to curate “niche” entertainment and branding.
-He’s not obsessed with money, or being like the podcasts that his shows are constantly compared to, he’s concerned about bringing quality programing that the audience can relate to.
+He’s not obsessed with money or being like the podcasts that his shows are compared continuously to; he’s concerned about bringing quality programming that the audience can relate with.
 While X.D.
-Isn’t as picky with the content like Mariah Carey is with her lighting and angles, he does stick to his gut when taking the chance to feature new content on the platform.
+Isn’t as picky about the content like Mariah Carey is with her lighting and angles, he does stick to his gut when taking the chance to feature new content on the platform.

-“I eat, breathe and live this shit everyday, because I’m always trying to find the next thing.
-And that becomes kinda cumbersome, but, I feel like in order to be successful, you need to be ahead of the game.
-It’s easy to kinda lose myself in it because this is me, whatever I do, I’m still going to be X.D.
-Even if I’m just representing myself, as my own brand or entity or if I’m going into the business mode of the network itself.
-I have to be super conscience, because people take notice of that.
+“I eat, breathe and live this shit every day, because I’m always trying to find the next thing.
+And that becomes somewhat cumbersome, but, I feel like to be successful, you need to be ahead of the game.
+It’s easy to lose myself in it because this is me, whatever I do, I’m still going to be X.D.
+Even if I’m just representing myself, as my brand or entity or if I’m going into the business mode of the network itself.
+I have to be super conscience because people take notice of that.
 You never know who is watching you.
 Like with Wendy [Williams], and how she said those things about HBCUs, turns out the CEO of Chevrolet is an HBCU graduate.
 You have to be careful with that shit.”

 X.D. isn’t the traditional boss.
 He’s given the creatives of the network complete creative control over their content.
 He manages the network in the way he wanted to be managed.
 He’s more of a consultant.
 Whenever anyone on the network needs anything advice, he’s there.